MicrosoftDocs/Advertising/advertising/transaction-message/create-transaction-message.md

 > You must read and follow all Hotel Price Ads policies.
 For the list of policies, see [Pilot programs policies](https://advertise.bingads.microsoft.com/en-us/resources/policies/pilot-programs#Hotel%20Ads).

 > [!NOTE]
 > Bing does not support all Transaction XSD elements.
 Bing ignores any element or attribute in the message that it does not support.
-The [Transaction Message Reference](../transaction-message/reference.md) includes only those elements and attributes that Bing supports.
+The [Price feed Reference](../transaction-message/reference.md) includes only those elements and attributes that Bing supports.

 > [!NOTE]
 > The message must specify the elements in the order defined in the Transaction XSD (or as shown in the reference).